6 Essential Tips for Website Design and Layout (from our professional in-house web designers!)

 So, how often should websites be updated?
 While updating your website often is a good sign that you are engaged and have the latest information and blogs ready for your visitors, updating your website for design, layout, and copy should ideally be done approximately every 3-5 years.

 Since your brand is evolving with your new ideas and vision for your business, any changes you’ve made to your business and brand in the last few years should be reflected in your website design and content updates.
 And this includes your logo!
 If you’ve had it for over 10 years and it doesn’t represent your brand’s identity any longer, it is time to invest in a logo revamp.

 The best way to start thinking about your website redesign is to ask yourself the questions in the “what to know before designing a website” section of this article, look at your favorite business websites, and research the best business website design ideas.

 Our in-house designers have worked with hundreds of businesses and institutions to help them improve their website design and layout.
-As a result, what they found to be the most common denominator of great design is seamless and engaging user experience.
+As a result, what they found to be the most common denominator of great design is a seamless and engaging user experience.
 Other factors that make or break a website include having a brand-specific layout, topography, sales copy, and personalized images that reflect what the company does best for its customers.

 And then, there is of course technicality!
 Without technical optimization, even the prettiest websites would deter visitors from sticking around.
-From broken links to layout errors and slow upload speeds, a well-designed website without technical optimization is like having an avocado toast without the toast!
-Both are necessary to each others’ performance and the end result of an impeccable user experience.
+From broken links to layout errors and slow upload speeds, a well-designed website without technical optimization is like having avocado toast without the toast!
+Both are necessary for each others’ performance and the end result of an impeccable user experience.